A place of refuge for Iraqi refugees

 He is showing them the welcome we hope would be offered to us in such a desperate situation, and he does so in our name too.
 But he needs our prayerful and financial support to continue.

-Fr Khalil, and the universal Church around the world, needs your support to share God's love with those who need it most, please donate here.
+Fr Khalil, and the universal Church around the world, need your support to share God’s love with those who need it most.
+Please donate today.